 Note: The system might be equipped with redundant power supply.
 Before you continue with this procedure, ensure that all power to your system is disconnected.
 (L003)

 DANGER: Multiple power cords.
-The product might be equipped with multiple power cords.
-To remove all hazardous voltages, disconnect all power cords.
+The product might be equipped with multiple AC power cords or multiple DC power cables.
+To remove all hazardous voltages, disconnect all power cords and power cables.
 (L003)